Irrsinnig Menschlich: Impact and quality

 The programmes Mental?
 So What! and Mental well-being in higher education have been evaluated several times by the Institute for Social Medicine, Occupational Health and Public Health (ISAP) at Leipzig University.
 They have been proven to have a preventive effect, to reduce stigma and to promote health.

 By reducing barriers to accessing the help and advice system, monetary costs of illness are cut substantially too.
 A study by McKinsey & Company and Ashoka Germany explores the economic potential of the Mental?
 So What! programme.
 It shows that costs are reduced by 80 billion Euro for every percentage point of ill pupils in any one year group who start an early treatment after participating in the Mental?
 So What!
 School Day.

 The Mental?
-So What! prevention programme has been tested according to the strict quality guidelines of Communities That Care (CTC) and is recommended by the internationally renowned Green List Prevention.
+So What! prevention programme has been tested according to the quality guidelines of Communities That Care (CTC) and is listed by Green List Prevention.
 In Germany, Mental?
-So What! is considered an exemplary mental health literacy programme.
+So What! is categorized as a mental health literacy programme.